jacobbenowitz/react-widgets/README.md

 <br>

 ### **`Tabs`**
-The `Tabs` widget is an interactive container that dynaically displays content based on the label selected by the user.
+The `Tabs` widget is an interactive container that dynamically displays content based on the label selected by the user.
 - **Dynamic Props**
-  - Tabs are accepted as props in the following format:
+  - Tabs are passed as props formatted as an array objects, each with a `title` (`string`) and `content` (`React Components` or `HTML Elements`):
   ```javascript
   [{title: "Weather", content: <Weather type='tab' />}, ...]
   ```
 - **Active Tabs**
   - Selected tab index stored in component's state
-  - Currently selected tab is styled with a blue background, box-shadow, and bold text
+  - The actively selected tab is styled with a blue background, box-shadow, and bold text

 <img src="images/tabs_widget.png" width="600px">